 Perhaps, they knew that problem-solving would give them job satisfaction, or that they’d really enjoy making strategic business recommendations.
 Or maybe they knew they’d thrive on the variety of industries and work environments that an accounting career would provide.

 More than 2,600 finance and accounting professionals in the United States were asked, “Which of the following most closely reflects why you originally decided to pursue an accounting career?”
-Here's a look at their answers:
+Almost half (45 percent) said they liked the nature of the work and job duties.

 Employment outlook and stability